smashwilson/merge-conflicts/README.md

  * Keymap entries for resolution and navigation. :white_check_mark:
  * Show resolution progress for each file. :white_check_mark:
  * Minify and restore the conflict panel. :white_check_mark:
- * Save and stage changes for each file on completion.
+ * Save and stage changes for each file on completion. :white_check_mark: